Anamikasneh/ToDoList/README.md

 # ToDoList
+It is a Game using JS
 <br>
-It is a Game
+# Objective:
+Build a to-do list application that encourages users to complete tasks and rewards them with points and levels.
+# Technologies:
+HTML/CSS for the user interface
+JavaScript for the functionality
+Optional: CSS frameworks like Bootstrap for styling